krfricke/rl-benchmark/README.md

 `gym_id` should be a valid [OpenAI gym ID](https://gym.openai.com/envs)

 `output` is an optional parameter to set the output (pickle) file.
 If omitted, output will be saved in `./benchmarks`.

+`experiments` indicates how often the experiment should be run.

 `append` is an optional parameter which indicates if data should be appended to an existing output file.